usepaladin/event-discovery-database/README.md

         - **(Support for more databases will be added in future releases)**

-- **Standardized Event Generation:** Transforms detected changes into structured events with a consistent schema (compatible with Avro, Protobuf, or other serialization formats).
+- **Standardized Event Generation:** Transforms detected changes into structured events with a consistent schema (compatible with standard String, Json or Avro Serialization formats).
 - **Event Publishing to Event Bus:** Efficiently publishes generated events to a specified Kafka broker for downstream consumption by other services.
     - Will support seamless integrate with our proposed Event Bus Core service.